 Bermuda law provides that a company's bye-laws may contain provisions relating to the conduct of annual and special meetings and our bye-laws provide that the chairman of our board of directors (or the Chief Executive Officer in the event that the chairman of the board of directors is absent) is authorized to serve as chairman of shareholder meetings.
-At any meeting of shareholders, our current bye-laws provide that the chairman of the meeting may; (a) restrict attendance at any time to bona fide shareholders of record and their proxies and other persons in attendance at the invitation of the chairman; (b) action materials and use of audior or visual recording devices at the meeting; (c) establishs estaing arrangements; (d) adjoint method without a vote of the shareholders, whether or not there is a quorum present; and (e) make rules governing speeches and debate including time limits and access to microphones.
+At any meeting of shareholders, our current bye-laws provide that the chairman of the meeting may: (a) restrict attendance at any time to bona fide shareholders of record and their proxies and other persons in attendance at the invitation of the chairman; (b) restrict dissemination of solicitation materials and use of audio or visual recording devices at the meeting; (c) establish seating arrangements; (d) adjourn the meeting without a vote of the shareholders, whether or not there is a quorum present; and (e) make rules governing speeches and debate including time limits and access to microphones.
 The chairman of the meeting acts in his or her absolute discretion and his rulings are not subject to appeal.